 Atrial Septal Defect (ASD)

-For patients with atrial septal defect (ASD), UW Health's Heart and Vascular Care team will work with you to determine the best course of treatment.
+UW Health Heart, Vascular and Thoracic Care doctors work with patients with atrial septal defect (ASD) to determine the best course of treatment.

 The heart has a left and a right side, which are separated by a muscular wall called the septum.
 Each side of the heart also has two chambers: The atrium on top, and the ventricle on the bottom.